neutrinojs/neutrino/CONTRIBUTING.md

 ### So, you want to contribute to Neutrino?

 Thank you for wanting to help out with Neutrino!
-We are very happy that you want to contribute and have put together this guide to help you get started.
-We want to do our best to help you make successful contribution and be part of our team.
+We are very happy that you want to contribute, and have put together this guide to help you get started.
+We want to do our best to help you make successful contributions and be part of our community.

 ### Participation Conduct

-In order to ensure everyone has a fair, pleasant, and inclusive experience contributing to Neutrino, we ask that you abide by our [community participation guidelines](CODE_OF_CONDUCT.md), based on the [Contributor Covenant](http://contributor-covenant.org/).
+In order to ensure everyone has a fair, pleasant, and inclusive experience contributing to Neutrino, we ask that you abide by our [community participation guidelines](/contributing/code-of-conduct.md), based on the [Contributor Covenant](http://contributor-covenant.org/).
 Please read and understand it for everyone's benefit.

 Following these guidelines helps to communicate that you respect the time of the developers managing